Students applying from abroad follow the same procedure and have essentially the same application requirements as all other students.

-- Common Application and Yale-Specific Questions
+- The Common Application with Yale-Specific Questions

-- Mid-Year Report
+- School Report with transcript

-- Final Report
+- Mid-Year Report & Final Report

 - Supplementary Materials